RChain-Collaborative-Learning/PiCalc-to-Rholang/discussion1.md

 "Programming lanaguages usually have a formally defined SYNTAX, but SEMANTICS are usually given in the form of a reference manual."

+K-Framework is a way to formally define both SYNTAX and SEMANTICS

 ## Uses
 Has been used to explore prototypical languages like $\lambda$ calculus, system F, and Agents